 Keywords with transactional intent show that the users are researching with the specific intention of making a purchase.
 These terms are typically more appropriate for ads rather than blogging.

 However, depending on the term, you could also use it as the main keyword for your blog post to reach users at the bottom of the sales funnel.

 These terms indicate that the user is in buying mode, but he is polishing up the details on how to buy, or where is the best place to buy from.
 Some examples include:

 - “Shops for cocktail dresses”

 In conclusion, keywords with Informational intent are usually going to be your best bet for blogging and building a long-term content strategy that is valuable for users.

 Anything else gets more on the commercial side, and the purpose of useful content should not have the pure intention of selling a product.
 The point is to add value for your audience, even if it means not having them purchase your product immediately.

-Step 4: Keyword Research
+Step 4: Doing a Keyword Research

 And now that we have covered the most essential steps of our keyword research methodology prior to the actual keyword research, it is time to start with the practical part!